Disability inclusion in the workplace

 Q: What suggestions do you have for organizations looking to advance disability inclusion?

 SP: Having an external benchmark is a good first step in understanding what is or isn’t already happening at your workplace.
 It’s a way to figure out what kind of foundation you have and then build on that.
 At Point32Health, we use the Disability Equality Index (DEI) as our benchmark and we’re a corporate partner and Inclusion Works member with Disability:IN.
 Receiving a score on a scale between zero and 100, the DEI offers action items to increase disability inclusion within your company.
-In July 2023, we were honored to receive a DEI score of 100% and we remain steadfast in continuing to advance disability inclusion.
+In July 2024, we were honored to receive a DEI score of 100% for the second year in a row and we remain steadfast in continuing to advance disability inclusion.

 On the DEI, each organization might have a different area of opportunity to focus on.
 For example, one organization might look at facility design and work on enhancing overall accessibility.
 Another may identify an opportunity to revise emergency evacuation procedures or increase the volume of business with disability-owned suppliers.
 The DEI helps you understand where you are as an organization, how you compare to the benchmark, areas of focus and potential action items.